University of Windsor: Student residences

-Alumni Hall is home to Beyond First Year and First Year students (coming directly from High School).
-Alumni Hall has co-ed floors and it is a suite-style residence where suites have two bedrooms that share a kitchenette, and three-piece bathroom.
-Beyond First Year students are not assigned in the same suite as First Year students (coming directly from High School).
+Alumni Hall is home to first-year and beyond first-year students.
+Alumni Hall has all-gender floors and it is a suite-style residence where suites have two bedrooms that share a kitchenette and a three-piece bathroom.
+Beyond first-year students are typically not assigned to the same suite as first-year students.

-Cartier Hall is home to First Year undergraduate students (coming directly from High School).
-Cartier Hall has co-ed floors, two students share one room and four students share one washroom.
+Cartier Hall is home to first-year students.
+Cartier Hall has all-gender floors, two students share one room and four students share one bathroom.